dinochecker

 (Wide neck from Songwe)Etymology

-Shingopana is derived from the Swahili "shingo" (neck) and "pana" (wide or broad), referring to its bulbous neck vertebrae.
+Shingopana is derived from the Swahili "shingo" (neck) and "pana" (wide or broad), referring to the bulbous spine on the top of each neck vertebra.
 The species epithet, songwensis, means "from Songwe" in Latin.

 ZooBank registry: urn:lsid:zoobank.org:act:B0EF28D6-322F-4A64-8639-10358C4F6284.